zhaoName/Notes/iOS/KVC.md

 官方文档中 [Search Pattern for the Basic Getter](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueCoding/SearchImplementation.html) 中给出`valueForKey:`的方法查找顺序

 > Search Pattern for the Basic Getter

-The default implementation of valueForKey:, given a key parameter as input, carries out the following procedure, operating from within the class instance receiving the valueForKey: call.
+>The default implementation of `valueForKey:`, given a `key` parameter as input, carries out the following procedure, operating from within the class instance receiving the `valueForKey:` call.

-> - Search the instance for the first accessor method found with a name like get<Key>, <key>, is<Key>, or _<key>, in that order.
+> - Search the instance for the first accessor method found with a name like `get<Key>`, `<key>`, `is<Key>`, or `_<key>`, in that order.
 If found, invoke it and proceed to step 5 with the result.
 Otherwise proceed to the next step.

-> - If no simple accessor method is found, search the instance for methods whose names match the patterns countOf<Key> and objectIn<Key>AtIndex: (corresponding to the primitive methods defined by the NSArray class) and <key>AtIndexes: (corresponding to the NSArray method objectsAtIndexes:).
+> - If no simple accessor method is found, search the instance for methods whose names match the patterns `countOf<Key>` and `objectIn<Key>AtIndex:` (corresponding to the primitive methods defined by the `NSArray` class) and `<key>AtIndexes:` (corresponding to the NSArray method `objectsAtIndexes:`).

->  If the first of these and at least one of the other two is found, create a collection proxy object that responds to all NSArray methods and return that.
+>  If the first of these and at least one of the other two is found, create a collection proxy object that responds to all `NSArray` methods and return that.
 Otherwise, proceed to step 3.

->  The proxy object subsequently converts any NSArray messages it receives to some combination of countOf<Key>, objectIn<Key>AtIndex:, and <key>AtIndexes: messages to the key-value coding compliant object that created it.
-If the original object also implements an optional method with a name like get<Key>:range:, the proxy object uses that as well, when appropriate.
-In effect, the proxy object working together with the key-value coding compliant object allows the underlying property to behave as if it were an NSArray, even if it is not.
+>  The proxy object subsequently converts any NSArray messages it receives to some combination of `countOf<Key>`, `objectIn<Key>AtIndex:`, and `<key>AtIndexes:` messages to the key-value coding compliant object that created it.
+If the original object also implements an optional method with a name like `get<Key>:range:`, the proxy object uses that as well, when appropriate.
+In effect, the proxy object working together with the key-value coding compliant object allows the underlying property to behave as if it were an `NSArray`, even if it is not.

-> - If no simple accessor method or group of array access methods is found, look for a triple of methods named countOf<Key>, enumeratorOf<Key>, and memberOf<Key>: (corresponding to the primitive methods defined by the NSSet class).
+> - If no simple accessor method or group of array access methods is found, look for a triple of methods named `countOf<Key>`, `enumeratorOf<Key>`, and `memberOf<Key>:` (corresponding to the primitive methods defined by the NSSet class).

->   If all three methods are found, create a collection proxy object that responds to all NSSet methods and return that.
+>   If all three methods are found, create a collection proxy object that responds to all `NSSet` methods and return that.
 Otherwise, proceed to step 4.

->   This proxy object subsequently converts any NSSet message it receives into some combination of countOf<Key>, enumeratorOf<Key>, and memberOf<Key>: messages to the object that created it.
+>   This proxy object subsequently converts any `NSSet` message it receives into some combination of `countOf<Key>`, `enumeratorOf<Key>`, and `memberOf<Key>:` messages to the object that created it.
 In effect, the proxy object working together with the key-value coding compliant object allows the underlying property to behave as if it were an NSSet, even if it is not.

-> - If no simple accessor method or group of collection access methods is found, and if the receiver's class method accessInstanceVariablesDirectly returns YES, search for an instance variable named _<key>, _is<Key>, <key>, or is<Key>, in that order.
+> - If no simple accessor method or group of collection access methods is found, and if the receiver's class method `accessInstanceVariablesDirectly` returns `YES`, search for an instance variable named `_<key>`, `_is<Key>`, `<key>`, or `is<Key>`, in that order.
 If found, directly obtain the value of the instance variable and proceed to step 5.
 Otherwise, proceed to step 6.

 > - If the retrieved property value is an object pointer, simply return the result.

->  If the value is a scalar type supported by NSNumber, store it in an NSNumber instance and return that.
+>  If the value is a scalar type supported by `NSNumber`, store it in an NSNumber instance and return that.

->  If the result is a scalar type not supported by NSNumber, convert to an NSValue object and return that.
+>  If the result is a scalar type not supported by `NSNumber`, convert to an NSValue object and return that.

-> - If all else fails, invoke valueForUndefinedKey:.
-This raises an exception by default, but a subclass of NSObject may provide key-specific behavior.
+> - If all else fails, invoke `valueForUndefinedKey:`.
+This raises an exception by default, but a subclass of `NSObject` may provide key-specific behavior.

 `valueForKey:`原理